 Clause 6.4 Equipment:

-6.4.3 The Laboratory shall have a procedure for handling, transport, storage, use and planned maintenance of equipment in order to ensure proper functioning and to prevent contamination or deterioration.
+6.4.3 The Laboratory shall have a procedure for handling, transport, storage, use, and planned maintenance of equipment in order to ensure the proper functioning and to prevent contamination or deterioration.

 6.4.10 when intermediate checks are necessary to maintain confidence in the performance of the equipment, these checks shall be carried out according to a procedure.